-What about Cheltenham 2017?
 Tom Segal is the most influential tipster in the UK and Ireland because his views change prices.
 Even at Cheltenham.
-It has lessened recently very few firms will stand the early morning prices any more (and will only let you a tenner on) but Tom is still important.
-Witness Regal Encore 12s to 6s at Ascot 17th February, a tip I said to one and all that I wouldn't back with 'stolen money'.
-I tip my hat to you, sir.
+It has lessened recently as little or no firms stand the early morning prices any more (and will only let you have a fiver on) but Tom is still important.
+I know the Festival is only a snapshot of their tipping year but it is the week when RP sells most papers and they always put the price up on Cheltenham Monday

 In defence of the team, and I know I say it every year, I always think that it is only when you see 20 of them charging off at the start of the Supreme Novices that you will remember, this is difficult.

 Click on oddschecker.com at 8.01pm the instant after the Pricewise selections are released online and you can watch the prices shrink.
 All bookies shrink prices if they think they are about to be knocked over.
 Segal selections tend to be well punted Day 1.
-(Singlefarmpayment 10s to 5/1 fav) The longer he goes without a winner, the less frantic it becomes.
+(Singlefarmpayment 10s to 5/1 fav 2017, Mister Whitaker last year) The longer he goes without a winner, the less frantic it becomes.

-All over in three hours.
+All over by 1115.
 I enjoy it.
 It has become a very smooth operation and the Grahams are to be complimented.
-The panel seem at ease.
+The panel seem at ease apart from Gordon slapping the Couch down every so often.
 At 7.15 we were knocking the doors down to get in.
 Packed.